Nina-Mainusch/ADA_website/index.md

 No

 2. **How well are people in the US connected?**
-- Roughly 25% of all US users are form a large spread out cluster.
+- Roughly 25% of all US users form a large spread out cluster.
 - The rest of the clusters are much smaller and usually concentrated in one city or state.
 - Users from the cities New York and Los Angeles seem to be particularly well-connected, as these cities are strongly represented in most clusters.